 The state board approved California’s ethnic studies model curriculum in March 2021 after four years, four drafts and more than 100,000 public comments.
 The 900-page document is “aimed at empowering students by illuminating the often-untold struggles and contributions of Native Americans, African Americans, Latino/a/x Americans, and Asian Americans in California,” according to the California Department of Education.

 Is ethnic studies now required?

-The short answer is no. Under the leadership of locally elected school boards and superintendents, several Orange County school districts have developed their own ethnic studies courses or are considering proposals.
+The short answer is not yet.
+Under the leadership of locally elected school boards and superintendents, several Orange County school districts have developed their own ethnic studies courses or are considering proposals.
 In most districts where ethnic studies courses have been developed, they are elective courses, meaning they are not required.

 Opponents of ethnic studies sometimes cite “Critical Race Theory.”
 Is the ethnic studies model curriculum based on this theory?

 Critical race theory is not synonymous with ethnic studies, and a discussion of critical race theory may or may not be included in a district’s ethnic studies courses.
 That decision is made at the local level, but the term is rarely mentioned in California’s ethnic studies model curriculum.
 (It is defined in a footnote referencing an article from the American Bar Association, included in a list of topics for teachers to be familiar with, and mentioned in one example of a district-developed UC-approved course outline.)

 Ethnic studies more broadly uses critical thinking to nurture an understanding of how different groups have struggled and worked together in the United States, exploring core concepts such as equality, justice, race and ethnicity.

 What should be the outcome of an ethnic studies course?